exercism/raku/concepts/basics/introduction.md

 ## Operators

 Raku has a wide variety of [operators][operators].
-We will be using some basic mathematical operators in Raku, such as `+` and `-`, for the exercises here.
+We will be using some basic mathematical operators in Raku, such as `+` and `-`, for the exercises in the basics concept.

 ```raku
 say 0.1 + 0.2 - 0.3;